First deployment

 Welcome to your first deployment tutorial!

-In this tutorial you will learn how to create your organization and configure the orchestrator to be able to deploy into your infrastructure.
+In this tutorial you will learn how to create your organization and configure the Orchestrator to be able to deploy into your infrastructure.
 This is the platform engineer perspective.

 Prerequisites